-Volumes handled at Farmers Grain increased by 33% in the second quarter of fiscal year 2024, compared to the same period last year.
-The year-over-year growth is a result of the intentional and focused improvement initiatives implemented by Ceres and its JV partners to improve financial performance.
-Key focus areas of the performance strategy included improved operational efficiency by negotiating with railroads to secure freight capacity and timely rail execution, and a focus on talent and engagement at the site, including the hiring of a new general manager and grain merchandiser in the joint venture and a review of the compensation and benefits programs.
-Ceres' joint venture with Farmer's Co-op of Thief River Falls, MN continues to allow the Corporation to work directly with growers to deliver valueadded solutions for its customers.
-The Corporation aims to continue expanding on the solid foundation set over the past year to maximize the potential and financial returns of the joint venture.
+Volumes handled at Farmers Grain increased by 17% in the third quarter of fiscal year 2024, compared to the same period last year.
+The year-over-year growth is a result of the intentional and focused improvement initiatives implemented by Ceres and its joint venture partners to improve operational efficiency and financial performance.
+Key focus areas of the performance strategy included continued negotiations with railroads to secure freight capacity and timely rail execution, and a focus on talent and engagement at the site.
+Ceres' joint venture with Farmer's Co-op of Thief River Falls, MN continues to allow the Corporation to work directly with growers, handle a variety of commodities, and deliver value-added solutions for its customers.
+The Corporation will continue to build on the solid foundation set at Farmers Grain to maximize the potential and financial returns of the joint venture.

-The Corporation's interest in BFE and Farmers Grain continues to provide Ceres and its subsidiary, Riverland Ag Corp., increased origination of its core products directly from growers in critical areas of North Dakota, and Minnesota enabling the Corporation to leverage the value of its terminal assets and to partner with growers to deliver unique value to customers.
+The Corporation's interest in the joint ventures at BFE and Farmers Grain continues to provide Ceres and its subsidiary, Riverland Ag Corp., increased origination of its core products directly from growers in critical areas of North Dakota and Minnesota, enabling the Corporation to leverage the value of its terminal assets and to partner with growers to deliver unique value to customers.
 With experienced staff and productive facilities, BFE and Farmers Grain serve as a key bridgehead for Ceres to reach producers and offer solutions to end customers.

 Ceres continues to focus on streamlining its asset footprint as part of its core strategy.
-Ceres' execution of strategic divestments and utilizing proceeds to optimize the Corporation's capital structure have been enablers of success over the past two quarters, and the Corporation remains committed to enhancing operational efficiencies and fully realizing the potential of its assets, drawing on its extensive experience in grain markets to cultivate enduring partnerships with its network.
-Ceres continues to look for creative, capital-efficient solutions to increase Ceres' farmer-direct origination through strategic partnerships, and thus achieve our vision of enabling our customers to realize their supply chain and sustainability goals.
+Ceres' execution of strategic divestments and utilizing proceeds to optimize the Corporation's capital structure have been enablers of success over the past three quarters, and the Corporation remains committed to enhancing operational efficiencies and fully realizing the potential of its assets, drawing on its extensive experience in grain markets to cultivate enduring partnerships with its network.
+Ceres continues to look for creative, capital-efficient solutions to increase Ceres' farmer-direct origination through strategic partnerships, and thus achieve its vision of enabling customers to realize their supply chain and sustainability goals.